jharwell/sierra/docs/src/tutorials/project/project.rst

            file is required for all pipeline stages.
 See :ref:`tutorials/project/main-config` for documentation.

-        .. tab:: ``intra-graphs-line.yaml``
+        .. tab:: ``graphs.yaml``

-           Configuration for intra-experiment linegraphs.
+           Configuration for graph generation during stage 4.
 This file is optional.
-If it is present, graphs defined in it will be added to those specified in ``<sierra>/core/config/intra-graphs-line.yaml``,
-           and will be generated if stage 4 is run.
-See :doc:`graphs-config` for documentation.

-        .. tab:: ``intra-graphs-hm.yaml``

-           Configuration for intra-experiment heatmaps.
-This file is optional.
-If it is present, graphs defined in it will be added to those specified in ``<sierra>/core/config/intra-graphs-hm.yaml``, and
-           will be generated if stage 4 is run.
-See :doc:`graphs-config` for documentation.

-        .. tab:: ``inter-graphs.yaml``

-           Configuration for inter-experiment graphs.
-This file is optional.
-If it is present, graphs defined in it will be added to those specified in ``<sierra>/core/config/inter-graphs-line.yaml``, and will be
-           generated if stage 4 is run.
 See :doc:`graphs-config` for documentation.

         .. tab:: ``stage5.yaml``